 Abdominal pain is pain that occurs between the chest and pelvic regions.
 Abdominal pain can be crampy, achy, dull, intermittent or sharp.
 It’s also called a stomachache.

-diseases that affect the organs in the abdomen can cause abdominal pain.
+Inflammation or diseases that affect the organs in the abdomen can cause abdominal pain.
 Major organs located in the abdomen include:

 - Intestines (small and large)

 - appendix (a part of the large intestine)

 Viral, bacterial, or parasitic infections that affect the stomach and intestines may also cause significant abdominal pain.